-“Laura did a good job on the windows.”
+“Laura did a good job.”
 Morgan pointed at the bubbly cheerleader handwriting shoe-polished across the front office windows.

 “All those years making pep rally banners had to be good for something,” I agreed, admiring her artistic flair.
 “Where did everyone go?”

-The grounds seemed too deserted, when I knew there were about twenty seniors sneaking around our high school in the dark, including the Valedictorian, the Salutatorian, a Rhodes Scholarship recipient, Student Council President (me), Head Cheerleader (Laura), captain of the state championship-winning basketball team (Caleb), modern medical miracle (Morgan) and a bunch of others who had worked hard to keep sparkly clean reps in our four years there.
+The grounds seemed too deserted, when I knew there were about twenty seniors sneaking around our high school in the dark, including the valedictorian, salutatorian, a Rhodes Scholar, student council president (me), head cheerleader (Laura), captain of the state championship-winning basketball team (Caleb), modern medical miracle (Morgan), and a bunch of others who had worked hard to keep sparkly clean reps in our four years there.